henrique-lima/product-manager/README.md

 # PRODUCT-MANAGER
 Product/Orders API developed with Spring Boot

-The API was developed using Spring Boot framework, based on a @RestController and with a JPA Repository connected to a H2 in memory database.
-This was the choice for persistency since we are in a dev environment.
+The API was developed using Spring Boot framework, based on a @RestController and with a JPA Repository.
+In this branch, the database is built on Postgres, which is launched on a docker container.

 There is a Spring Boot cache to persist the state of a particular endpoint, in this case the order search endpoint.